Jerusalem Science Contest 2023-2024: Neuroscience

-The 5 top finalists will be invited to present their research on March 7 at our annual virtual Culminating Program.
+The top 5 male and top 5 female finalists will be invited to present their research at our annual Culminating Program in Chicago on March 13 (boys) and March 14 (girls).
 Each presentation must be 5 minutes long, and rehearsed with a proctor in advance.
 Additionally, each finalist will prepare a poster that we will print and display during the event, detailing their research, according to a template that we will provide.
 Additional information will be provided directly to the finalists.

 The Jerusalem Science Contest is a collaborative project between the Walder Science Center and the JCT Lev Academic Center - Mechon Lev.

 Scores from JSC 2022-23 in Environmental Sustainability and Energy

 |ID #||Test 1||Test 2||Test 3||Test 4||Test 5||Test 6||Test 7||Comprehensive Exam||Final project Average||Total Score|